ymgan/dwc-dp-examples/survey/broke-west-fish/README.md

 This is dataset is an example of a biotic survey with target organism scopes.

-Originally mapped data were shared via https://github.com/biodiversity-aq/broke-west-fish-dwcav2/tree/main/data/output/tsv.
+Originally mapped data were shared via https://github.com/biodiversity-aq/broke-west-fish-dwc-dp/tree/main/data/output/tsv.
 A copy of those data was made in the [input data folder](../input_data) for testing against the [database schema](https://github.com/gbif/model-dwc-dp/blob/master/gbif/dwc_dp_schema.sql).

-The process to create the output dataset for the DwC-DP publishing model is as follows:
+Do the following to test the integrity of the Darwin Core Data Package directly against the [database schema](../../gbif/dwc_dp_schema.sql):

 ## Create a postgreSQL database to hold the input data and the output data mapped to the DwC-DP publishing model:
 ```cd survey/broke-west```